 1. Is the Hotel Really Pet Friendly?

-So how do you know whether a hotel is pet friendly or not?
-Do your due diligence to learn if the hotel is truly pet friendly or just saying so to attract more customers.
+So, how do you know whether a hotel is pet-friendly?
+Do your due diligence to learn if the hotel is genuinely pet-friendly or just saying so to attract more customers.

-We have experienced over several years that many hotel chains claim to be pet friendly but are better described as pet tolerant.
+Over several years, we have observed that many hotel chains claim to be pet-friendly but are better described as pet-tolerant.

 Call the hotels in advance and ask about the amenities they'll offer your pet.
-Have they allocated a separate play area for the pet, and is there a garden where you can take your pet to get relieved?
+Have they allocated a separate play area for the pet, and is there a garden where you can take your pet to relieve itself?

 2. Are There Breed or Weight Restrictions?

-Many hotels are selectively pet friendly, meaning they only allow certain breeds of dogs, which are usually smaller; these typically do not allow larger breeds.
+Many hotels are selectively pet friendly, meaning they only allow certain breeds of dogs, usually smaller ones; they typically do not allow larger breeds.

 A few hotels also restrict breeds like pit bulls and rottweilers, which have a bad reputation for being violent, which is not valid in most cases.

-You have to call them and confirm if your pet's breed is allowed to stay in the hotel.
+You must call them to confirm if your pet's breed can stay in the hotel.
 Any confusion could disrupt your vacation.

 Also, some hotels only allow pet owners to stay in a few limited room types.
 Ask about that before you reserve or arrive at a hotel.

-Check for other restrictions, such as a cap on the number of pets each guest is allowed in the room.
-If, by chance, you're traveling with multiple pets, check the hotel's pet policy before making your reservation.
+Check for other restrictions, such as a cap on the number of pets each guest can have in the room.
+If you're traveling with multiple pets, check the hotel's pet policy before making your reservation.

 3. Check for Hidden Pet Fees